cdfoundation/soc/README.md

 Google Summer of Code
 ---------------------

-CDF is planning to participate in GSoC 2020.
+CDF is planning to participate in Google Summer of Code 2020.
+This year CDF organizes GSoC for Spinnaker, Tekton, and Screwdriver.cd.
+Jenkins project is a [separate GSoC organization](https://summerofcode.withgoogle.com/organizations/4945163270488064/).
+Jenkins X also participates in GSoC under the Jenkins umbrella.

 ## Org Admins